google/WebFundamentals/src/content/en/tools/setup/setup-buildtools.md

 ## TL;DR
-- 'Your build process tools must optimise for performance; they should automatically minify and concatenate JavaScript, CSS, HTML, and images.'
+- Your build process tools must optimise for performance; they should automatically minify and concatenate JavaScript, CSS, HTML, and images.
 - Use tools like LiveReload to make your development process smoother.